YutaMiyake/CrustaceanCrusaders/README.md

 * challenge mode (death match)

 ## Requirements
+### Minimum Prerequisites
 * ubuntu 14.04
 * python 2.7

-You can choose one of the two ways to prime this game.
+After you setup minimum requirements, you can choose one of the two ways to prime this game.
 One requires source codes and each libraries to be downloaded separately.
-The other way needs only to get the stand-alone program within which every necessary files are in.
+The other way needs only to get the stand-alone program within which every necessary files are placed.

 ### 1. Source codes
 * python-ogre 1.7 (read "Good" way at http://goo.gl/OoOJtC)